Skip to content

 How can I edit files within the terminal?

 Interacting with the server requires quite heavy usage of the terminal.
 Configuration files and settings often need to be modified with a text editor.
-The vi editor is commonly used and has three modes:
+The vi editor is commonly used, install it by running the following terminal command:

 • Normal mode: vi starts in normal mode, which allows to navigate through documents